[ 1970s | 1980s | 1990s | 2000s ]

 - April 26 at Milton: This time, the Lakers go 11-for-11 stealing bases.
 The 18 they steal in the two games against U-32 and Milton comprise 33 percent of the total number of bases they will steal all year (55).

-- April 30 at Vergennes: Despite blowing a 3-0 lead, the Lakers rally to tie the game at seven with three runs in the fifth and win it with three runs in the seventh.
-Mark Daubenschmidt picks up the victory with three innings of shutout relief in his only career varsity pitching performance.
-Jamie Vetters pitches a scoreless seventh to record what is believed to be the first save in the history of Colchester's varsity baseball program.
+- April 30 at Vergennes: After blowing a 3-0 lead, the Lakers rally to tie the game at seven with three runs in the fifth and win, 10-7, after plating three runs in the seventh.
+Mark Daubenschmidt picks up the victory with three innings of shutout relief in his only career pitching appearance.
+Jamie Vetters pitches a scoreless seventh to record what is believed to be the first save in the Colchester baseball history.

 - May 4 vs. Middlebury: The Lakers win a close 5-4 game with two runs in the bottom of the seventh.
 After starting and winning pitcher Chris Jarvis allows a run in the top of the seventh, Colchester plates two runs on wild pitches in the bottom of the inning.
-Jamie Vetters scores the winning run and also has all three Laker hits (all singles) on the day.
+Jamie Vetters scores the winning run and also has all three Lakers hits - all singles - on the day.

 - May 11 vs. Milton: Rick Harrison has a no-hitter and a 1-0 lead through five innings but leaves the game with an elbow injury.
 Jamie Vetters and Chris Jarvis come on to pitch during a disastrous sixth inning: one hit, three bases on balls and a two-run error.
 All told, Vetters allows four runs to score and gets tagged with the loss, and the Lakers fall 4-3 despite holding the Yellowjackets to just one hit and staging a two-run comeback in the seventh inning.